Anonshell/Multiplication_table_calculator/README.md

 # Multiplication_table_calculator

-This a andriod studio project for Fun.
+This an andriod studio project for Fun.